WSU-cshimizu/ceg4110-group-project-raider-social/deliverables/Guest_2.md

 ## Pertinent Questions
 * What is a day in the life in your position?
  - Facilitating projects and get the customer to an initial vision and plan so the developers can begin solving the problem.
+* What does Riverside actually do?
+  - Riverside aims to find the best solutions to problems that will maximize the effectiveness of taxpayer money.

+* Does certain government provided data require security clearance?
+  - Most government data that Riverside works with including non-classified data is still sensitive and requires clearance.

+* How does rapid prototyping work?
+  - Since customers want products faster (they have more money than time), they aim to get a minimum viable product or a prototype ready for use within 2 weeks.
+They start by meeting with a user.
+A few days later, they have a 3-day workshop, preferably with users conveying what is valuable.
+Through this they get a vision for the product that they use to develop in about 5 days.
+When development starts, they get a roadmap for the week and treat everyday as a sprint.
 ## Lessons Learned
 - Riverside Research focuses on Customer-Focused and Results-Driven work as well as making a positive impact on the world with the speed of relevancy.
 - Riverside Research hits their problems head on in a timely and direct approach with every solution being valuable and desirable for great user experience.